vrockai/dockstore-ui/app/docs/getting-started.md

 In addition to the tools mentioned above you will probably want an editor capable of syntax highlighting Dockerfiles such as [Atom](https://atom.io/).

-## Next Steps
+### Next Steps

-Follow the [next tutorial](docs/getting-started-with-docker) to start creating your tool.
+Continue with the tutorial to start creating your tool.